Kartik9077/todo-list/README.md

-# 📝 Simple To-Do List Web App
+# 📝 Simple To-Do List Web Page

 A minimalist To-Do List application built using **HTML**, **CSS**, and **JavaScript**.
 Users can easily add and remove tasks in real-time through a clean, responsive interface.